FASTA Sequence Format

 Intrinsically Disordered proteins with Extensive Annotations and Literature

-IDEAL provides a collection of knowledge on experimentally verified intrinsically disordered proteins (IDPs) or intrinsically disordered regions (IDRs).
-IDEAL contains manually curated annotations on IDPs in locations, structures, and functional sites such as protein binding regions and posttranslational modification sites together with references and structural domain assignments.
+IDEAL (Intrinsically Disordered proteins with Extensive Annotations and Literature) is a collection of experimentally-verified intrinsically disordered proteins (IDPs) that cannot adopt stable globular structures under physiological conditions.
+IDEAL contains manually curated annotations on IDPs in locations, structures, and functional sites such as protein binding regions and post-translational modification sites together with references and structural domain assignments.